 - You can substitute 4 oz of flour (a scant cup) and 4 oz warm water (1/2 cup, 118 ml) for the 1 cup of unfed sourdough starter.
 If desired, increase salt to 1 tsp.

 - This recipe can make 6 small loaves, 1 large & 2 small loaves (depending on the dimensions of your loaf pan), or 12 full-size muffins.
 Adjust the baking time as needed; just make sure the cake tester comes out clean.

 - This cake keeps well on the counter for several days, or you can wrap it in plastic wrap and freeze for longer term storage.

-I have written on my own blog, Scotch & Scones, about other uses for unfed sourdough starter like sourdough pretzels.
+I have written on my own blog, Scotch & Scones, about other uses for unfed sourdough starter like sourdough pretzels and sourdough bagels.
 I’ve also made sourdough bannocks, biscuits, and pizza dough with unfed starter.
 If it’s got flour & water in it, I’ll try it!
 Do you have clever ways you use unfed sourdough starter?
 Please share them!

 I’m sure Jamie and Claire would have enjoyed this Sourdough Spice Cake on a crisp North Carolina evening, perhaps while sipping a wee dram.
 As for me, you’ll find me munching on some while staring at the leaves changing outside my window and counting the days until Droughtlander is over!

 How do you commemorate the coming of autumn in your area?
 Any special traditions or activities?